-4.8 Policies on Year-end Activities
+4.8 Policies on Year-end Activities (For Gr.6, Gr.
+10 and Gr.12)

-4.8.1 On Graduation/Recognition Rites Practices
+4.8.1 On Graduation / Moving Up Ceremony Practices

-The following offenses when committed after the 3rd Trimestral Exams during practices for graduation, recognition, and baccalaureate mass shall deprive the student from joining the rites:
+The following offenses when committed after the 3rd Trimestral Exams for Gr.6, Gr.10, or Gr.12 during practices for graduation, moving up ceremony, and baccalaureate mass shall deprive the student from joining the rites:

 - 1. Committing any offense sanctioned by community service or suspension - 2.
 Committing any major offense under Category 2-3 - 3.
 Having a failing final grade in Deportment and/or Homeroom/Values - 4.
 Committing two (2) consecutive absences or three (3) accumulated absences without valid reason/s - 5.
-Violation of special guidelines on graduation, recognition, and baccalaureate mass practices
+Violation of special guidelines on graduation, moving up ceremony, and baccalaureate mass practices - 4.8.2 During Graduation/Baccalaureate Mass/Moving Up Ceremony

-During Graduation/Baccalaureate Mass/Recognition Rites